-44 1.
-Introduction
+1. Introduction

-45 Imagine that you are a bank cashier and you want to swindle your employer.
-Ideally, you would 46 do this alone, yet, you cannot.
+Imagine that you are a bank cashier and you want to swindle your employer.
+Ideally, you would do this alone, yet, you cannot.
 You need help to access customer details, create and approve fraudulent payments, and bypass security protocols.
-Aside from these hurdles, banks also take 47 48 specific precautionary measures against cheating by employing the "four eyes principle", requiring that two employees approve the same decision or transaction.
-So how do you find a 49 50 cheater to collaborate with and avoid those who are unlikely to help?
-And, if you do find a 51 willing partner in crime, how can you trust that they won't double-cross you and take all the 52 loot for themselves?
+Aside from these hurdles, banks also take further precautionary measures against cheating by employing the 'four eyes principle,' requiring that two employees approve the same decision or transaction.1 So how do you find a cheater to collaborate with and avoid those who are unlikely to help?
+And, if you do find a willing partner in crime, how can you trust that they won't double-cross you and take all the loot for themselves?